-- 1. Lying to college personnel, whether in writing or verbally - 2.
-Academic dishonesty - 3.
+- 1. Academic dishonesty - 2.
+Insubordination - 3.
 Entering or patronizing any place that provides an atmosphere contrary to the ideals of Florida College - 4.
 Absence from campus during the overnight hours (for resident students) without permission - 5.
-Willful damage or destruction of Florida College property - 6.
-Gambling - 7.
-Tempering with fire safety equipment or sounding a false alarm - 8.
-Unauthorized entry or possession of keys to any Florida College facility or property other than an assigned residence hall room - 9.
-Possession of fireworks, pellet guns, or BB guns - 10.
-Six unexcused absences from chapel in one semester
+Meeting alone with a member of the opposite sex in a private dwelling. - 6.
+Willful damage or destruction of Florida College property - 7.
+Gambling - 8.
+Tempering with fire safety equipment or sounding a false alarm - 9.
+Unauthorized entry or possession of keys to any Florida College facility or property other than an assigned residence hall room - 10.
+Possession of fireworks, pellet guns, or BB guns

-- 11. Tobacco Use

-- 12. Any disorderly activity deemed by the Dean of Students to create a hazard for the Florida College community

-- 13. Three Category I rule violations
+- 11. Six unexcused absences from chapel in one semester - 12.
+Tobacco Use - 13.
+Any disorderly activity deemed by the Dean of Students to create a hazard for the Florida College community - 14.
+Three Category I rule violations